mjc-school/MJC-School/stage #0/module #4. Java Fundamentals/lesson #2. FOR statement/content.md

 # Loop keywords

 ## Continue
-Sometimes it's necessary to skip some loop iterations if a specific condition is met, like, if we have numbers from zero to nine and want to print all numbers except 5, we can do the following:
+Sometimes it's necessary to skip some loop iterations if a specific condition is met, like, if we have numbers from 0 to 9 and want to print all numbers except 5, we can do the following:

     for (int i = 0; i < 10; i++) {
         if (i == 5) {